 Remember that social media is also a very carefully constructed online world; it isn’t real life.
 Immersing ourselves in social media can be harmful, especially for teens and young adults.
 Using social media responsibly also means that we need to be smart and safe when using social media apps.

-Set a dedicated electronics-free hour each day
+Disconnect online with a dedicated electronics-free hour each day

 Selecting just an hour each day to be completely disconnected can help significantly with mental and physical health.
 This hour can vary by day, or you can pick a time and stick with it—whatever works best for you and your schedule.
 However, a great time to be electronics-free is before bed, as electronics are proven to stimulate your mind.
 This interrupts your body’s natural circadian rhythm and makes it harder to fall asleep.